 TMJ & Migraine Therapy

-When the jaw is misaligned, a host of painful and limiting symptoms may occur.
-From headaches/migraines to clicking/popping of the jaw joint, ear pain/congestion, tingling in the fingers, vertigo, and more can be related to an incorrect bite.
+When the jaw is misaligned, a host of painful and limiting symptoms may occur which can be related to an incorrect bite.
 It can be debilitating, not to mention the future oral health problems that arise if left untreated.
 That’s why it’s vital to seek help sooner rather than later when suffering from temporomandibular joint disorder (TMJ).

 In some patients, Botox can be effective for treating temporomandibular joint disorders (TMJ).
 Botox which is a neurotoxin protein can help treat jaw tension, lockjaw, and headaches due to teeth grinding.
 At Dawson, the treatment can be done in-office and typically takes between 10 and 30 minutes and you can expect to return to your normal activities as soon as you leave the office.
 The benefits of this treatment for people suffering from pain and soreness include substantial relief and it helps to protect your dental health as excessive grinding can cause worn down teeth, tooth fractures, and damaged gums.
 3-4 treatments are usually needed.